Ryan McMahon Preview, Player Props: Rockies vs. White Sox

-The Colorado Rockies and Ryan McMahon (.243 slugging percentage over his past 10 games, including one homer), battle starter Michael Kopech and the Chicago White Sox at Coors Field, Friday at 8:40 PM ET.
+The Colorado Rockies, including Ryan McMahon (.162 batting average in his past 10 games), battle starting pitcher Jesse Scholtens and the Chicago White Sox at Coors Field, Saturday at 8:10 PM ET.

-He hit a home run while going 3-for-5 in his most recent game against the Diamondbacks.
+In his most recent game, he collected three RBI (going 1-for-3 with a home run and two walks) against the White Sox.

 Ryan McMahon Game Info & Props vs. the White Sox